 In an effort to better serve the Australian and New Zealand markets, Matcon is..

 Eliminate waste and be able to rapidly respond to customer's needs with flexible and agile powder handling using Intermediate Bulk Containers (IBCs).

 Parallel processing is the decoupling of each of the manufacturing steps so that formulation, blending, packing and cleaning take place simultaneously.

 IBCs are used to transport material between the manufacturing processes, therefore each process step is independent of the other so no time is wasted waiting for the previous step to complete before moving on.

 One recipe can be packed, at the same time as one is being mixed and another being formulated, whilst used IBCs are cleaned.

-We have created this Knowledge Hub to help you understand more about your powders and how to improve your day to day processes.
+We have created this Knowledge Hub of related articles to help you understand more about your powders and parallel processing.

 Learn more about Matcon's Powder Handling Equipment and how it provides manufacturers with effective opportunities for parallel processing.

 Guidance, best practice articles and related reading for Parallel Processing.